 You’ll love these potatoes because they are creamy, smooth, and filled with buttery flavor.
 They accompany any main dish well – serve with chicken, turkey, roast beef, or ham.

-Another important detail – leave your potatoes whole or halved when boiling.
-I find that smaller potato pieces tend to fall apart or become filled with water when cooking, and I get better results from whole or halved potatoes.
+Leave your potatoes whole or halved when boiling.
+I find that smaller potato pieces tend to fall apart or become watery when cooking, and I get better results from whole or halved potatoes.

 They’ll take a few more minutes to cook, but your mashed potatoes will turn out much better in the end.